worktheclock/replit.github.io/tutorials/09-test-driven-development.md

 def test_two_names():
     assert name_helper.split_name("John Smith") == ["John", "Smith"]
 ```
-Note that the `namesplitter` in the first line is taken from the name of your Repl.it project, which defines the names of the parent module.
+Note that the `namesplitter` in the first line is taken from the name of your Replit project, which defines the names of the parent module.
 If you called your project something else, you'll need to use that name in the import line.
 It's important to not include special characters in the project name (including a hyphen, so names like `my-tdd-demo` are out) or the import won't work.

 The `assert` keyword simply checks that a specific statement evaluates to `True`.
 In this case, we call our function on the left-hand side and give the expected value on the right-hand side, and ask `assert` to check if they are the same.

 This is our most basic case: we have two names and we simply split them on the single space.
 Of course, we haven't written the `split_name` function anywhere yet, so we expect this test to fail.
 Let's check.

-Usually you would run your tests by typing `py.test` into your terminal, but using Repl.it things work better if we import `pytest` into our code base and run it from there.
+Usually you would run your tests by typing `py.test` into your terminal, but using Replit things work better if we import `pytest` into our code base and run it from there.
 This is because a) our terminal is always already activated into a Python environment and b) caching gets updated when we press the `Run` button, so invoking our tests from outside of this means that they could run on old versions of our code, causing confusion.

 Let's run them from our `main.py` file for now as we aren't using it for anything else yet.
 Add the following to this file.